 Markets, fairs and bazaars in Wrocław

-ul Robotnicza 1, the former railway station area, open every Sunday from early morning until 3 pm, free admission
+Ul Robotnicza 1, the former railway station area, open every Sunday from early morning until 3 p.m., admission free of charge.

 This is a flea market.
-You can buy virtually anything here, including clothes, shoes, furniture, china, gardening equipment, bicycles, cleaning products from Germany, new and second hand household appliances, textiles, antiques and lots of extremely interesting old papers.
-The former mill facilities also house specialist shops with antiques and bicycles.
+You can buy virtually everything here, including clothes, shoes, furniture, china, gardening equipment, bicycles, cleaning products from Germany, new and second hand household appliances, textiles, antiques and lots of extremely interesting old papers.
+The former will also houses specialist shops with antiques and bicycles.

 The market offers antiques: furniture, lamps, jewellery, cutlery, china, glassware, artistic objects and paintings.
 There are also craftsmen who sell their artisan products such as jewellery and household accessories.

 Browar Mieszczański, ul Hubska 44, open every Sunday from 11 a.m. to 4 p.m., admission free.